 Do you worry about the breakdown of your family relationships or are you affected by domestic violence?

 These are some national websites that can help you if you are having family relationship difficulties - CAFCASS, Family Law Courts, Family Action, The Centre for Separated Families.
 Family relationship breakdown can also be a reason to contact the Early Help Team.
 We have information about how practitioners can help children/young people living in domestic abuse environments here.

 We have a number of services listed on this site that can offer support to you or someone your know affected by rape or domestic abuse including The First Step who offer emotional and practical support for men or women.
 Or you can visit our Useful Websites page for more national websites.

-We have also found a few sites that explain what a healthy and safe relationship is: Love Don't Feel Bad; Respect Not Fear and Real Love Rocks which contains information for and about young people.
+We have also found a site that explains what a healthy and safe relationship is: Respect Not Fear which contains information for and about young people.